damonallison/notes/writing/blog/posts/2019-01-20-Book-Review-Counterfeit-Gods.md

 # Book Review : Counterfeit Gods

-Everyone is driven by something.
+## What drives you?

 Some people are driven by money.
+Others by success, family, religion, or a whole host of other noble and good things.

+But what *really* drives you?
+There are likely deeper, more foundational motivations behind the decisions you make, the image you portray on social media, and the trajectory you set your life to achieve.

+For example, many people want to have a lot of money.
+Why?
+What they are really after isn't a pile of green paper, it's the *control* it brings to live a life of comfort.
+To be in control of your financial situation.

+Others want
+To be happy?
+To have power over situations as a
+CEO has over a company?
+To be respected or adored by people?

-Others, success.
-Some live for family, or for religion.
-Counterfeit Gods examines common outward (money, love, family) idols and inward idols (success, power, control) and concludes that all idols ultimately do not fulfill the true desires of your heart.
+Counterfeit Gods examines common outward (money, love, family) idols and inward idols (success, power, control) and concludes that all these earthly idols do not fulfill the true desires of your heart.
 Only Jesus Christ can you find true peace and fulfillment.

 ## Introduction